 Eligible with LMN General Health

-You can pay for this directly with your HSA or reimburse yourself later.
+You can pay for this directly with your HSA or FSA, or reimburse yourself later.

 Tuition for Special Needs Schooling is HSA eligible with a Letter of Medical Necessity